ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/dependent_fields/README.md

 ## Resilient server setup

 You must configure the following customizations to the Resilient server.
-Open the Administrator Settings --> Actions, then:
+Open the Customization Settings menu, then:

 ### Message Destination
+Click the Message Destinations tab.
 Create a Queue message destination with programmatic name `timedelta`.
 Select Yes for "expect acknowledgement", and add the integration user to its users list.

 ### Custom Fields
+Click the Layouts tab.

-Create two custom fields called 'custom3' and 'custom4', both of type 'Text'.
+Create two new fields called 'custom3' and 'custom4', both of type 'Text'.
 Add the new fields to the incident details so that you can view them.
 Do the same for a third field called 'custom5'.
 These field names are arbitrary; if those fields already exist in your